Why You Must Visit Buffalo, New York

 Inside the Martin House Main Residence.
 Photo by Rhea Anna for Visit Buffalo Niagara

 There is a gorgeous welcome center and an interpretive center on the grounds.
 The main floor of the residence is now complete, and you can book a tour of the house and grounds.
-The only way to see inside the house is to book one of the guided tours.
+The only way to see inside the house is to book a guided tour.
 The 75-minute tour is ideal for only $22.
 It is offered daily.
 If you are interested in a tour of the house and the gardens, this tour is only available on Saturdays, and prices start at $30 for adults.

 Graycliff in Nearby Derby